Prinoor/Soles/README.md

-# grocery store
+# Grocery store
-this project is about a grocery store shop
+This project is about a grocery store shop